-Care must be taken to ensure that participating individuals are not identified by name or by description in published data.
+Care must be taken to ensure that participating individuals are not identified positive attitude towards mystery shopping as a valid technique and on building a positive attitude towards the MSPA.

-The objective of publishing such studies must be focused on building a positive attitude towards mystery shopping as a valid technique and on building a positive attitude towards the MSPA.
+The objective of publishing such studies must be focused on building a providers of poor service.

-Findings should concentrate on improvement rather than focus on the providers of poor service.
+Findings should concentrate on improvement rather than focus on the times.

-Remember to check your local data protection legislation and Mystery Shopping governing bodies and associations for best practice at all times.
+Remember to check your local data protection legislation and Mystery

+Shopping governing bodies and associations for best practice at all

-The Guidelines for publishing data differ according to who is the owner (copyright holder) of the study data or information:
+The Guidelines for publishing data differ according to who is the owner a.
+Actions before commencing the study

+(copyright holder) of the study data or information: